Separation and divorce

 - Gaining a positive mindset for the future.

 A separation or divorce counsellor can help you through this tough time, with the aim of securing your long-term happiness.

-Couples counselling, also known as marriage guidance, differs from separation and divorce counselling.
-It aims to resolve issues and improve communication in an intimate relationship.
-Couples counselling works with both people in the relationship, however sessions can start with one individual, working towards the involvement of the other partner.
+Couple counselling works with both people in the relationship, however, sessions can start with one individual, working towards the involvement of the other partner.